aratare-jp/benzaiten/README.md

-# Benzaiten

-> Benzaiten (弁才天, 弁財天)
+# Benzaiten (弁才天, 弁財天)
->

 > ... the goddess of everything that flows: water, time, words, speech, eloquence, music and by extension, knowledge.

-A pomodoro-armed to-do list that makes everything flow seamlessly!
+A to-do list that makes everything flow seamlessly!

 # Status
 `Inception`, a.k.a nothing yet!